 - Traffic restrictions – Some VPNs block P2P networks and torrent traffic or restrict how much you can download.
 If this is the case, you may find Snapchat blocked even while on the VPN.

 Best VPNs for unblocking Snapchat video calling in the UAE

 We tested the biggest, fastest, and most popular VPNs in the world to find out which ones are the best at unblocking Snapchat video calling in the UAE.
 Our results are listed below, each of which is perfect for keeping you safe and secure online.

 NordVPN operates one of the largest server networks on the market, making it a tremendous choice for all of your VoIP and Snapchat needs.
-Right now, NordVPN users have access to over 5,063 servers in 62 different countries, and the list is constantly growing!
-You’ll always be able to connect to a fast server with NordVPN, no matter where you live!
+Right now, NordVPN users have access to over 5,500 servers in 59 countries, and the list is constantly growing.
+You’ll always be able to connect to a fast server with NordVPN, no matter where you live.
 There are also several unique services only offered by NordVPN, including protection against DDoS attacks, double encryption, and onion over VPN routing for added security.